hallshouse/wp-angular-theme/README.md

 wp-angular-theme
 ================

-Wp-Angular Example theme is een example theme for the Wp-Angular plugin.
-Beside example it also contains the documentation.
+Wp-Angular Example theme is an example theme for the Wp-Angular plugin.
+Besides being an example it also contains the documentation.